Learning State Representations via Retracing in Reinforcement Learning: Discussion

 \section{Discussion}

 We proposed ``learning via retracing", a novel representation learning method for RL problems that utilises the temporal cycle-consistency of the transition dynamics in addition to the predictive reconstruction in the temporally forward direction.
 We introduce \textit{CCWM}, a concrete model-based instantiation of ``learning via retracing" based on generative dynamics modelling.
 We empirically show that \textit{CCWM} yields improved performance over state-of-the-art model-based and model-free methods on a number of challenging continuous control benchmarks, in terms of both the sample-efficiency and the asymptotic performance.
 We also show that ``learning via retracing" supports stronger generalisability and more accurate long-range predictions, hence stronger planning, both adhere nicely to our intuition and predictions.
 We note that ``learning via retracing" is strongly affected by the degree of ``irreversibility" of the task.
-We propose an adaptive truncation scheme for alleviating the negative impacts caused by the ``irreversible" transitions, and empirically show the utility of the proposed truncation mechanism in tasks with large degree of ``irreversibility".
+We propose an adaptive truncation scheme for alleviating the negative impacts caused by the ``irreversible" transitions, and empirically show the utility of the proposed truncation mechanism in tasks with a large degree of ``irreversibility".